 9. Keep a few hours purely for ideation of new projects

-From suggesting features for the project to coming up with growth hack projects to pursue, your company’s idea board will be filled with suggestions from almost every team member.
+From suggesting features for the project to coming up with growth hack projects.
+Make sure your company’s idea board will be filled with suggestions from all.
 You can set aside time during the team offsite to pick up the idea board and implement, park or discard these ideas.

-By opening the floor for suggestions, you’ll see more ownership amongst your team members and even find ideas that will make a positive impact on your organization’s growth roadmap.
-As they say, getting a fresh perspective from someone can help you see new opportunities that have gone unnoticed so far.
+By opening the floor for suggestions, you’ll see more ownership amongst your team members.
+And even find ideas that will make a positive impact on your organization’s growth roadmap.
+As they say, getting a fresh perspective from someone can help you see new opportunities.
+Those that have gone unnoticed so far!

 10. Send an email about the outcomes from the retreat

-Once you’re back from the team offsite, send a ‘Post Team Offsite’ email, outlining the work-based decisions and any new projects that were introduced.
-Such an email can help team members quickly get a brief of any new projects they’ll be jumping into without having to go through their notes or wrack their brains to remember what was discussed.
+Once you’re back from the team offsite, send a ‘Post Team Offsite’ email, outlining the work-based decisions.
+And if any new projects that were introduced.
+Such an email can help team members quickly get a brief of any new projects they’ll be jumping into.
+All without having to go through their notes or wrack their brains to remember what was discussed.

-But most importantly, don’t forget to share the one thing that your team members are looking forward to – pictures from the trip!
+But most importantly, don’t forget to share the one thing that your team members are looking forward to.
+Pictures from the trip, of course!

 View this post on Instagram